usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 > [!TIP]
 > If the directory `RAN_Intelligent_Controllers/Near-Real-Time-RIC` is not found, then the `generate_configurations.sh` script will disable the E2 interface.
 Alternatively, if prompted to enter an E2 address, enter nothing ("") to disable the E2 interface in the gNodeB configuration.

-## Simulating Multiple UEs and Cells with ZeroMQ Broker
+## Simulating Multiple UEs and Cells with a ZeroMQ Channel Emulator

-By default, the gNodeB uses a ZeroMQ (ZMQ) Broker with cell 1 and UEs 1, 2, and 3.
-The broker supports multi-UE and multi-cell emulation and is motivated by the OCUDU Multi-UE Emulation tutorial [\[5][ocudu-multi-ue], [6\]][ocudu-multi-ue-grc].
-The broker Python runtime script is generated during configuration from the requested UE list using `install_scripts/generate_zmq_broker.sh`.
-The broker operates the simulated ZeroMQ channel.
+By default, the gNodeB uses a ZeroMQ (ZMQ) channel emulator with cell 1 and UEs 1, 2, and 3.
+It supports multi-UE and multi-cell emulation and is motivated by the OCUDU Multi-UE Emulation tutorial [\[5][ocudu-multi-ue], [6\]][ocudu-multi-ue-grc].
+The Python runtime script is generated under `zmq_broker` using `install_scripts/generate_zmq_broker.sh`.
+The generator accepts comma-separated UE numbers, such as `--ues 1,2,3`.
 Its graphical user interface can be toggled by setting `SHOW_ZMQ_BROKER_UI` in `run.sh`.

-To connect the gNodeB directly to a single SRS UE without the broker, set all occurrences of `USE_ZMQ_BROKER` to `false`, then run the base directory configuration script: `../generate_configurations.sh`.
+To connect the gNodeB directly to a single SRS UE without the channel emulator, set all occurrences of `USE_ZMQ_BROKER` to `false`, then run the base directory configuration script: `../generate_configurations.sh`.

 <details>
-<summary>Disable ZMQ broker</summary>
+<summary>Disable ZeroMQ channel emulator</summary>

 ```bash
 sed -i 's/^USE_ZMQ_BROKER=true$/USE_ZMQ_BROKER=false/' ../run.sh